Eric-w-H/UsingVSCodeWithECELinux/vscode.md

 ![SSH Keygen](resources/ssh-keygen.png)

 (This is only a sample of what your screen should look like.
-I deleted this key immediately after taking this picture -- remember, **NO PUBLISHING KEYS**)
+I deleted this key immediately after taking this picture -- remember, **NO PUBLISHING (private) KEYS**)

 1. Copy the public key (extension `.pub`) into your clipboard.
    1. Open it in VSCode: `code $HOME\.ssh\id_rsa-ecelinux-ssh.pub` and copy the entire contents to your clipboard.